MohammedAbdElfatah0/MohammedAbdElfatah0/README.md

 - 💬 **Ask me about anything**
 - 🎓 **Computer Engineering Student** at AIET (Graduating in July 2025)
 - 🚀 **Flutter Developer** | Passionate about mobile app development
+- 🧠 Experienced with state management in Flutter using BLoC and GetX
+- 🧼 I care deeply about writing clean and maintainable code
+- 🎮 Built Flutter apps integrating 3D models using `.glb` files

 ---